 Unlike garden-variety text editors, outliners are capable of organizing documents into hierarchical tree structures.
 Instead of dividing content into separate files, they bundle everything you’re working on into one document.

-While most outliners don’t offer sophisticated and customizable UIs, they make up for it with powerful, extendable functionality.
+While most outliners don’t offer sophisticated and customizable UIs, they make up for it with powerful, extendable functionality improves the writing process.

 GrandView, an early outlining software distributed by Symantec till 1990s (source)